AdaCore/spark2014/lrm/source/introduction.rst

 In additional to the global simplifications of the language given above, |SPARK|
 defines a number of Restrictions that may be optionally applied to an entire project, program or unit.
-These restirctions may provide additional simplification of the language that users feel necessary, may meet particular demands of standards or coding guidelines, and may facilitate additional forms of verification, or may improve the level of automation achievable with existing analyses.
+These restrictions may provide additional simplification of the language that users feel necessary, may meet particular demands of standards or coding guidelines, and may facilitate additional forms of verification, or may improve the level of automation achievable with existing analyses.